Why Revenue Is Up but Profit Isn’t

 Clear reporting does not come from one dashboard or one tool.

 For many businesses, these functions work best when they operate together instead of separately.
-That may include a combination of outsourced bookkeeping services, controller support, reporting visibility, and ongoing financial analysis.
+That may include a combination of outsourced bookkeeping services, controller support, reporting visibility and ongoing financial analysis.

 Where this leads